nihalahmed/GameCenterManager/README.md

 GameCenter Manager
 =========================

-GameCenter Manager helps you manage Game Center in your iOS or Mac app.
-It makes it easy to report and keep track of high scores achievements, and challenges for different players.
+GameCenter Manager helps to manage Game Center in iOS and Mac apps.
+Report and keep track of high scores, achievements, and challenges for different players.
 GameCenter Manager also takes care of the heavy lifting - checking internet availability, saving data when offline and uploading it when online, etc. In future updates, GameCenter Manager will make it easy to setup and run live Game Center Multiplayer matches.

 <img width=750 src="https://github.com/iRareMedia/GameCenterManager/blob/master/Interface.png?raw=true"/>